10 Powerful Stain Removal Products You Should Always Have On Hand

-Color-removal products are designed for situations when a color runs onto a nearby lighter color on the same garment or transfers to other items in the laundry.
-Although bleaches are included in this family of products, another group includes color removers such as Rit brand that can take away color from the marred area or lighten the color of a garment for recoloring.
+Color-removal products (Amazon) are designed for situations when a color has run onto a lighter one, or stained other items in the laundry.
+Although bleaches are included in this family of products, color removers, such as these from Rit (Amazon), are designed to lift out dye stains without damaging the fabric.
+They're sometimes used to lighten the color of a garment before it's redyed.
 These products typically contain sodium hydrosulfite or sodium carbonate anhydrous.
 Always work with transfer stains or discoloration before drying or ironing the garment.
 Heat typically sets the color.

 Select the type of paint remover you need based on the type of paint that caused the stain.

-For latex paints: Treat area while the stain is wet.
-Soaking in cold water can help remove water-base latex paint.
-Latex-specific spot removers are available for stubborn stains.
+For latex paints: Treat the area while the stain is wet.
+Soaking in cold water can help remove water-based latex paint.
+Latex-specific spot removers (The Home Depot) are available for stubborn stains.

-Petroleum jelly can help when water-base glues or adhesives are stuck to clothing.
-Rubbing petroleum jelly into the glue spot will help loosen its hold on the fabric.
+Petroleum jelly can help when water-based glues or adhesives are stuck to clothing.
+Rubbing petroleum jelly (Target) into the glue spot will help loosen its hold on the fabric.
 Rinse the fabric and reapply the jelly until all traces of the adhesive are gone, then wash in hot water.
-For ink stains, petroleum jelly can be used to form a barrier around the ink stain while it is being treated to avoid spreading the ink to adjoining threads.
+For ink stains, petroleum jelly can be used to form a barrier around the stain while it's being treated, in order to avoid spreading the ink to adjoining threads.
 Blotting petroleum jelly onto lipstick stains is also effective.

 Prewash spot removers are applied to garment stains before laundering.
 These removers work in a variety of ways.
 Cleaning agents or surfactants loosen stains and improve their ability to be carried away by water.
-Enzymes work on protein stains, such as blood, to make it easier for the laundry detergent to clean.
-Other pretreatments make the stain more alkaline so it can be more easily cleaned, while pretreatment bleach improves whiteness.
+Enzymes work on protein stains, such as blood, to make them easier for laundry detergent to clean.
+Other pretreatments turn stains more alkaline, so they can be more easily cleaned, while pretreatment bleach improves whiteness.

 Common white vinegar offers a number of solutions for stains in the laundry room.
-Here are some handy recipes to keep on hand to fight specific stain problems.
+Here are some handy recipes to keep on hand for fighting specific stain problems.